-I am already in the Nutrition program, can I change to the RD track?
+I am already in the Nutrition program, can I change to the RD program?

-No, you will need to apply submit an application for the MS-NHP RD track and be evaluated with all of the other applicants.
-You will have to drop the program first, and re-apply.
-If you are not one of the top 15 applicants, you may re-enter the MS NHP the next trimester to continue with your nutrition degree.
+No, you will need to apply submit an application for the MS-AND and be evaluated with all of the other applicants.
+You will have to drop the MS-NHP program first, and re-apply.
+If you are not one of the top 15 applicants, you may re-enter the MS-NHP the next trimester to continue with your nutrition degree.

-If I have already completed some of the courses in the MSNHP program will these count towards the RD track?
+If I have already completed some of the courses in the MS-NHP program will these count towards the MS-AND?

 It depends on when you took the courses.
 Some of the courses have been revised to include ACEND competencies so they may have to be repeated if you took them before the course revision.